Andaman Nicobar

 Other Kind of Infrastructure

-The plan for the Holistic Development of Great Nicobar Island in Andaman and Nicobar Islands, has become the centre of numerous conflicts, with environmentalists, civil society organisations and former civil servants expressing diverse concerns and viewpoints.
-The plan is centred around the development of a greenfield city which includes development of four projects: an International Container Transhipment Terminal (14.2 million TEU) along with a Greenfield International Airport (4000 Peak Hour Passengers-PHP, dual military-civilian function), a Township & Area Development and a 450 MVA Gas and Solar based Power Plant in a total area of 16610 Ha. in Nicobar district
+The plan for the ”holistic development” of Great Nicobar Island (GNI), has become the centre of numerous conflicts, with environmentalists, civil society organizations and former civil servants expressing diverse concerns and viewpoints.
+The plan is centered around the development of a greenfield city which includes development of four projects: an International Container Transhipment Terminal (14.2 million TEU) along with a Greenfield International Airport (4000 Peak Hour Passengers-PHP, dual military-civilian function), a Township & Area Development and a 450 MVA Gas and Solar based Power Plant in a total area of 16,610 hectares.
+The project will be implemented by the Andaman and Nicobar Islands Integrated Development Corporation (ANIIDCO) in the Nicobar district.

 While the government claims that the locals will not be displaced by the project, it has said in the Parliament that the project will use about 7.114 sq. km of tribal reserve forest land, where the Shompen, a Particularly Vulnerable Tribal Group (PVTG), and the Nicobarese reside.
-Moreover, the detailed EIA shows that land belonging to 1761 people and 379 households will be acquired under LARR, 2013.
+However, the government has denotified 84.10 sq km of tribal reserve area in the Island and renotified already protected forest area as tribal reserve area to paveway for half the project area; thus only counting 7.114 sq. km loss of tribal area.

 The Andaman and Nicobar administration has also not implemented the Forests Rights Act 2006 justifying it on the grounds of the existence of the Andaman and Nicobar Islands (Protection of Aboriginal Tribes) Act, 1956 (PAT56).